-The Treasurer shall provide a monthly report to the County Board of Supervisors, County Administrator, County Auditor-Controller, and the County Treasury Oversight Committee itemizing all Treasury investments by investment type, institution, date of maturity, amount of investment, rate of interest, and current market value.
+The Treasurer shall provide a monthly report to the Board, County Administrator, County Auditor-Controller, and the Committee itemizing all Treasury investments by investment type, institution, date of maturity, amount of investment, rate of interest, and current market value.
 Securities will be valued based on information from either the trustee, broker, the Wall Street Journal, or other sources approved by the Treasurer.
-The market value for Certificates of Deposit, Repurchase Agreements of less than 30 days, LAIF, and Joint Powers Authority Programs, will be at cost.
+The market value for bank deposits, Certificates of Deposit, Repurchase Agreements of less than 30 days, LAIF, and Joint Powers Authority Programs will be at cost.
 The report will include the weighted average maturity of the investments in the Treasury Pool, and a statement denoting the ability of the local agency to meet its expenditure requirements for the next six months.